 - Relaxation and Distraction Techniques – I will use different relaxation and distraction techniques to help you throughout your time in our office.
 We work to make the office smell less clinical and have pillows and blankets available for your comfort during treatment.
 Music and television or a movie is available as well as headphones to help block out dental noises.
 Sedation dentistry is also an option for patients.

-- Pain-free Injection Technique – I will start off applying a topical anesthetic gel that will help numb the area where the injection will be given.
-The anesthetic will then be administered very slowly to help relieve pressure typically associated with injections rendering the possibility of the injection being painless.
-I will walk you through the anesthetic process, ensuring you are comfortable every step of the way.
+- Injection Technique – I will start off applying a topical anesthetic gel that will help numb the area where the injection will be given.
+The anesthetic will then be administered very slowly to help relieve pressure typically associated with injections.
+I will then walk you through the anesthetic process, ensuring you are comfortable every step of the way.

 Our “dental phobia dentist near me” and her team has a caring, gentle touch that makes taking care of nervous patients easy.
 We pride ourselves on helping you to feel comfortable and gain more and more confidence with each visit to our office.
-No matter the reason for your dental phobia, I assure you that my team and I will take the best care of you, addressing your concerns every step of the way.
+No matter the reason for your dental phobia, I assure you that my team and I will take the best care of you possible, addressing your concerns every step of the way.